Flaky Pie Dough for Spiced Pumpkin Pie

 A food processor yields the flakiest crust, but you can also make this recipe with a pastry blender; work quickly to keep the butter cold.
-Try this pie dough with our Pumpkin Pie recipe or our Chocolate Meringue Pie.
+Use this pie dough to make our Texas Hill Country Pumpkin Pie and our Chocolate Meringue Pie.
 To use this recipe for our Pecan Praline Tart, make recipe as directed, substituting 3/4 cup ground pecans for 3/4 cup flour.

 - 3 cups all-purpose flour

 - 2 1/4 sticks (18 tablespoons) cold unsalted butter, cut into small pieces